asands24/Digi-Times/README.md

 - **Editorial Tone Blends** – Smart heuristics adjust tone for celebrations, adventures, community events, or quiet spotlights.
 - **Local Story Archive** – Save generated features with their images, edit the copy later, and keep a timestamped history.
 - **Print & Export Ready** – Open a print-perfect layout or export the full archive as JSON for safekeeping.
+- **Public Template Gallery** – Browse shared templates at `/templates` with no authentication required.
+- **Anonymous Photo Uploads** – Upload images straight to Supabase Storage via `/upload` and share them through the `/gallery`.
-- **Offline Friendly** – All generation and storage happen locally; no Supabase credentials are required for the newsroom workflow.
+- **Offline Friendly** – Core newsroom workflows continue to run locally when Supabase credentials are absent.

 ## Quick Start